 Present Value Factor Formula in Excel (With Excel Template)

-In this example, we have tried to calculate a present value of the Home Loan EMI using PV factor formula.
-As illustrated b, we have assumed annual interest rate of 10%, and monthly EMI Installment for 30 years.
+In this example, we have tried to calculate a present value of the Home Loan EMI using the PV factor formula.
+As illustrated b, we have assumed an annual interest rate of 10%, and the monthly EMI Installment for 30 years.
 Installment amount assumed is Rs.
 50,000.

 Rate – Rate is the interest rate or discounted rate used for discounting the future cash flow.
 As stated before, there can be a different rate for cash flow at different time period based on inflation and risk premium, but for simplicity purpose, we will use a single rate for discounting cash flows at different time intervals.

-Kindly note, that rate used has to be for a period, in our example, we have assumed an interest rate of 10% per annum, however, cash outflow in the form of EMI will happen on monthly basis, hence we divided 10% by 12 to arrive at monthly rate i.e. rate per period
+Kindly note, that rate used has to be for a period, in our example, we have assumed an interest rate of 10% per annum, however, cash outflow in the form of EMI will happen on a monthly basis, hence we divided 10% by 12 to arrive at a monthly rate i.e. rate per period.

 PMT – PMT stands for payment per period.
 In our example, Rs.
-50,000 EMI has to be paid on a monthly basis which is payment per period
+50,000 EMI has to be paid on a monthly basis which is paid per period.

 FV – FV stands for Future Value of Annuity.
 It means Value to be received at the end of the period.
 It is optional to provide input for ‘FV’ and if left blank it is considered to be 0.